wrye-bash/wrye-bash/Readme.md

 ### Questions ?
 Feedback ?

-We are currently monitoring [this thread][17] at the Bethesda.net SSE forums, for all supported games - or alternatively [this thread][18], at AFK mods.
+We are currently monitoring [this thread][17] at the AFK Mods forum and [the Wrye Bash Discord][18].
 Please be sure to ask there first before reporting an issue here.
 If asking for help please provide the info detailed in our [Reporting a bug][19] wiki page.
 In particular it is _essential_ you produce a [bashbugdump.log][20].

 #### Latest betas

-In the [second post][21] of the Bethesda or [AFK][22] threads there are links to latest python and standalone (exe) builds.
+In the [second post][21] of the AFK Mods thread, as well as in the `#wip-builds` channel on [Discord][22], there are links to the latest python and standalone (exe) builds.
 Be sure to check those out for bleeding edge bugfixes and enhancements.
 Feedback appreciated!

 ### Contributing